mrocklin/freight/README.md

 =========

-A distributed collection of dictionaries (or other Mappings) intended to hold coordinate distributed storage of large blobs (like NumPy arrays.)
+A distributed collection of dictionaries (or other Mappings) intended to hold and coordinate distributed storage of large blobs (like NumPy arrays.)

 Warehouse keeps key location information centralized in a Redis server but uses point-to-point communication to move data between worker nodes.
 This is